rciminera/MechaCar_Statistical_Analysis/README.md

 AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
 AutosRUs’ upper management has called on the data analytics team to review the production data for insights that may help the manufacturing team.

+In addition, other areas were addressed such as fuel efficiency and design of a future statistical study.

 Using the R Studio open source statistical tool, the goals of the analysis are as follow:

 1. Linear Regression to Predict MPG